-Moreover, to make sure you come up with a flexible and high performing online store, hire React.js developers from a reputed organization and set up a business with ease.
+Moreover, to make sure you come up with a flexible and high-performing online store, hire Shopify developer from a reputed organization and set up a business with ease.

-You should also set up refund and privacy policies as well as a terms of service agreement for your customers to check before making a purchase.
+You should also set up refund and privacy policies as well as a term of service agreement for your customers to check before making a purchase.
 These practices protect your business.

 You can add these pages under “Online Store” > “Pages” > “Add Page”.
-These are an important part of setting up your eCommerce website.
+These are important parts of setting up your eCommerce website.

 Additionally, you should also add some other pages to introduce your business.
-The crucial ones being “About Us”, “Contact Us” and “Shipping Policies”.
+The crucial ones are “About Us”, “Contact Us” and “Shipping Policies”.

 Online businesses thrive by getting the customer something for a little cheaper.
 So, to keep the customers happy, you could set up seasonal discount codes on your eCommerce portal.
 Check “Discounts” > “Codes” and set up an optimal discount based on your pricing of various products.

 You should also get familiar with your “Analytics” page.
-This helps you monitor the traffic on your store and market the products accordingly.
-Doing this well could result high profits for your business.
+This helps you monitor the traffic to your store and market the products accordingly.
+Doing this well could result in high profits for your business.

-To conclude, just like most of the people, you can start with the basic plan, as the costs per sale for Shopify are the least, select an eCommerce website design company and make your journey hassle free.
+To conclude, just like most people, you can start with the basic plan, as the costs per sale for Shopify are the least, select an eCommerce website design company and make your journey hassle-free.
 Once you make this decision, your online store is open for business!